 Introduction

 It is generally assumed that natural plant food materials are wholesome, safe and rich in bioactive phytochemicals perceived to heal different types of diseases.
 However, it has been known that some of the bioactive compounds were either anti-nutritional, toxic or carcinogenic in their biological activities (Singh and Arora, 2023; Mensah et al., 2019).
 Antinutritional factors refer to compounds naturally present in plants that specifically interfere or inhibit nutrient absorption, availability and utilization, as explained by Salim et al. (2023) and Amadi et al. (2015).
 These substances, often considered secondary metabolites of plants and exhibit various biological activities.
 They are compounds usually produced in natural plant foods, vegetables, nuts and seeds through several mechanisms as a form of defense mechanism for the plants against insects and other animals.
 While some anti-nutrients have beneficial applications in nutrition and pharmaceuticals, others can provoke harmful biological reactions, as reported by Amadi et al. (2015) and Nath et al (2022).
-Their effect on different organisms varies with their concentration on diet or food they were consumed together with.
+Their effect on different organisms varies with their concentration on diet or food consumed together with.

 Postpartum is the period of time following the birth of a baby lasting between 5-6 weeks.
 Globally, studies had revealed that several women practiced and belief in special diets during postpartum period for the management of their various health challenges.
 In Nigeria, among these special diets are different type of soups prepared with various herbal and plant ingredients considered to be therapeutic and consumed within six weeks of postpartum period for fast healing and restoration of their health (Mustapha, 2013; Rianga et al., 2017; Banu et al., 2016; Mustapha et al 2019).
 Cooking as a traditional method of processing of most indigenous plant based foods have been found to reduced antinutritional components and the effect of some harmful bioactive compounds in plant based foods.